lnadi17/fluffy-computer/README_en.md

 For more detailed information, refer to the detailed description section.

-## დეტალური აღწერა
+## Detailed Description
-### ასემბლის ინსტრუქციები
+### Assembly Instructions
-#### A ინსტრუქცია
+#### A-instruction
-`@[რიცხვი] – 0 [a0 a1 a2 a3 a4 a5 a6 a7 a8 a9 a10 a11 a12 a13 a14]`
+@[number] – 0 [a0 a1 a2 a3 a4 a5 a6 a7 a8 a9 a10 a11 a12 a13 a14]

-a0 ... a14 არის 15 ბიტიანი მისამართი, რომელსაც მეხსიერებაში ავირჩევთ და შემდეგ ბრძანებებზე შევძლებთ M-ის დაწერით მივწვდეთ ამ ადგილას ჩაწერილ ინფორმაციას. მაგალითად,
+a0 ... a14 represents a 15-bit address that we select in memory, and then we can access the information written at this location by using the M instruction.
+For example,
 ```
 @3
 ```
-აირჩევს მე-3 ადგილს მეხსიერებაში. ამის შემდეგ თუ დავწერთ,
+selects the memory location 3.
+If we then write,
 ```
 D = M
 ```
-მაშინ მეხსიერების მე-3 რეგისტრში ჩაწერილი ინფორმაცია ჩაიწერება D რეგისტრში.
+the information stored at memory location 3 will be loaded into register D.

-არსებობს A ინსტრუქციის მეორენაირი გამოყენებაც. როდესაც კომპიუტერს მივცემთ გადახტომის ინსტრუქციას, შემდეგი ბრძანება გაეშვება ROM-ის იმ ინდექსის მქონე რეგისტრიდან, რაც A რეგისტრში წერია. მაგალითად, განვილიხილოთ Unconditional Jump-ის შემთხვევა:
+The A-instruction also has a secondary usage.
+When we give the computer a jump instruction, the next instruction is executed from the ROM index that is held in the A register.
+For example, let's consider the case of an Unconditional Jump:
 ```
 @5
 0 ; JMP
 ```
-ამის ეფექტი ის იქნება, რომ შემდეგი ინსტრუქცია გაეშვება ROM-ის მე-5 რეგისტრიდან.
+The effect of this is that the next instruction will be executed from the 5th register of ROM.

-A ინსტრუქციის ორობით ჩანაწერში პირველი ბიტი აუცილებლად ნულია, დანარჩენი კი სასურველი რიცხვის ორობით ჩანაწერს განსაზღვრავს. იმის გამო, რომ 16 ბიტიანი ინსტრუქციიდან 1 დაკავებულია, ერთი ინსტრუქციით შეგვიძლია ავირჩიოთ მაქსიმუმ (2<sup>15</sup> – 1).
+In the binary representation of the A-instruction, the first bit must be zero, and the remaining bits define the desired number in binary.
+Since the first bit is always zero, the remaining 15 bits define the desired number.
+Therefore, the range of representable numbers is from 0 to (2^15 – 1).

 #### C ინსტრუქცია
 `destination = compute ; jump_condition – 1 [s] [p] [a0 a1 a2] [m] [o0 o1 o2] [d0 d1 d2] [j0 j1 j2]`